fredodupoux/macOSAutomatedSetup/readme.md

 # macOS Setup Automation Script 🚀

-This script automates the installation of your specified applications using Homebrew, the Tailscale daemon, and configures some macOS settings.
+This script automates the installation of your specified applications using Homebrew, the Tailscale CLI with services, and configures some macOS settings.
 It's designed to streamline the setup process across multiple macOS machines.  ✨

 ## Functionality